How to Build Digital Dexterity in the Workplace (+Benefits)

 Today, one of the biggest roadblocks to digital dexterity is the lack of skilled talent.
 A McKinsey Global Institute survey predicted that more than 25% of employees will need to be retrained or replaced between 2018 and 2030.

-With Whatfix’s in-app guidance system, you can increase the effectiveness of your reskilling and upskilling training programs – in real-time.
-It is also possible to improve employees’ ability to use digital tools and lower resistance to change by making enterprise technology easy to use and available on demand.
+With Whatfix’s in-app guidance system, you can increase the effectiveness of your reskilling and upskilling training programs – in real time.
+It’s also possible to improve employees’ ability to use digital tools and lower resistance to change by making enterprise technology easy to use and available on demand.

 whatfix-for-servicenow